Nurzhek/EcoAwareMVP/README.md

 ## Installation

-To run this project, you need to install Flutter framework to its latest version and run the following command in terminal
+To run this project, you need to:
+* Install Flutter framework to its latest version.
+* Run the following command in terminal:
 ```bash
 flutter run
 ```
+* Insert your Google Maps API Key, you can receive it from Google Maps Documentation.

 ## Visuals
 ![tg_image_327599743](https://github.com/Nurzhek/EcoAwareMVP/assets/99636082/ad803d07-c695-40ce-90d7-3f712089175f)